Higher-Order Topological Mott Insulator on the Pyrochlore Lattice: Results

-\headline{From HOTI to HOTMI} The HOTI changes to the HOTMI when the on-site interaction $U$ is turned on.
+The HOTI changes to the HOTMI when the on-site interaction $U$ is turned on.
 It is, however, difficult to distinguish these two phases by the bulk properties because they both have the charge and spin gaps.
-In Fig.~\ref{fig:phi008-PBC}, we show temperature dependence of the charge compressibility $\chic$ and the spin susceptibility $\chis$, defined respectively as
+In Fig.~\ref{fig:phi008-PBC}, we show temperature dependence of the charge compressibility $\chi_{\mathrm{c}}$ and the spin susceptibility $\chi_{\mathrm{s}}$, defined respectively as

 and